primiano/perfetto-docs/docs/design-docs/api-and-abi.md

   (old service + newer client and viceversa).
 * The [DataSourceDescriptor][data_source_descriptor.proto],
   [DataSourceConfig][data_source_config.proto] and
-  [TracePacket][trace-packet-ref] protos ae updated maintaining backwards compatibility unless a message is marked as experimental.
+  [TracePacket][trace-packet-ref] protos are updated maintaining backwards compatibility unless a message is marked as experimental.
 Trace Processor deals with importing older trace formats.
 * There isn't a version number neither in the trace file nor in the tracing